Assistive Technology - Memory Aids

 • Large Print Calendar

-Calendars with large, bold fonts help track the date and day of the week — especially important when time disorientation sets in.
+Calendars with large, bold fonts help track the date and day of the week.
 Having space to write in appointments can further support routine and structure.

 • Large Display Clocks with Reminders

-Time-related confusion is common in many neurodegenerative conditions.
-Clocks like the Robin Day Clock feature large text, AM/PM indicators, and built-in reminders, helping reduce anxiety around mealtimes, medications, and activities.
+Time-related confusion can occur with changes in cognitive function.
+Clocks like the Robin Day Clock feature large text, AM/PM indicators, and built-in reminders, helping support daily routines such as mealtimes, medications, and activities.

 • Automatic Pill Dispensers

-Managing medications can become overwhelming.
-Automatic dispensers are designed to sort and release pills at the correct time, ensuring correct dosage while reducing caregiver burden.
+Managing medications can become more demanding over time.
+Automatic dispensers are designed to sort and release pills at the correct time, helping support consistent routines while reducing caregiver burden.
 Some even offer alarms or alerts.²

 • Journals & Daily Logs

-Encouraging the use of a journal or daily notebook can help with recalling events, jotting down reminders, or even processing emotions.
-It also creates a written history that caregivers can reference if needed.
+Encouraging the use of a journal or daily notebook can help with recalling events, noting reminders, or reflecting on daily experiences.
+It also creates a written reference that caregivers can consult if needed.

-These tools are more than just gadgets; they are lifelines for autonomy.³ Whether it’s remembering to take medication, knowing what day it is, or simply feeling oriented in time, small supports can have a big impact.
+These tools are more than just gadgets; they can support autonomy and structure.³ Whether it’s remembering to take medication, knowing what day it is, or simply feeling more oriented, small supports can have a meaningful impact.

-If you’re supporting someone living with memory loss, consider introducing one or more of these aids gradually.
-They might seem simple, but they offer a reassuring structure in a world that can often feel confusing.
+If you’re supporting someone experiencing memory changes, consider introducing one or more of these aids gradually.
+They might seem simple, but they can offer reassuring structure in a world that can sometimes feel overwhelming.

 References: